 Why Different Types of Foundations Are Used in Construction?

-The bearing capacity of the soil depends upon the site conditions.
-It varies from site to site.
-Engineers have to design different types of foundation as per the bearing capacity of the soil and the site conditions.
+Engineers have to design different types of foundation for houses, as per the bearing capacity of the soil and the site conditions.

-Hence it is not possible to construct the same type of foundation to every site.
-Depending upon the soil profile, size and the load of the structure different types of foundations are used.
+Hence it is not possible to construct the same type of foundation for every site.
+Depending upon the soil profile, size, and the load of the structure different types of foundations are used.

 If the foundation of this structure is constructed without understanding the ground conditions of the site then it may lead to the failure of the foundation.